 Effect of Testosterone and Estradiol on Men's Libido:

 In an innovative study to address these concerns, one group recruited healthy males to determine the point at which undesirable changes begin to occur with testosterone deficiency, estrogen deficiency or both and whether these changes were androgen-dependent, estrogen-dependent or a combination of the two.(Finkelstein et al. 2013) 2 groups of males (20 to 50 years of age) with normal testosterone levels were given goserelin acetate (to suppress endogenous testosterone and estradiol) and randomly assigned them to receive varying amounts of 1% testosterone gel (0g, 1.25g, 2.5g, 5g, or 10g) for 16 weeks.
-One group also received anastrozole to suppress the conversion of testosterone to estradiol.
+One group also received an aromatase inhibitor to suppress the conversion of testosterone to estradiol.
 Over the 16-week period, changes in body fat percentage, lean mass, subcutaneous- and intraabdominal-fat areas, thigh-muscle area and strength, and sexual function were assessed.
 The findings of this study indicate that when estradiol production was intact, fat accumulation began with mild testosterone deficiency (about 300 to 350 ng per deciliter).
 Lean mass, thigh-muscle area, and muscle strength, however, were maintained until testosterone levels dropped below 200 ng per deciliter.
 Sexual desire and erectile function exhibited different patterns in response to changes in serum testosterone reduction.
 While changes in lean mass, thigh-muscle area, and leg-press strength were associated with variations in testosterone levels, changes in fat measures were associated with changes in estradiol levels.
 Also, both androgens and estrogens were responsible for the maintenance of libido and erectile function.